antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/course_evaluation/text_generation/helpers/vectorstore.md

 This script provides functionality to:
 1. Retrieve a vector store based on user-specified configuration parameters.
 2. Create a standard (non-history aware) retriever from that vector store.
-3. Optionally allow the user to interact with both the retriever and the raw vector store.

 ### Import Libraries <a name="import-libraries"></a>
 - **typing**: Provides the `Dict` type hint for function parameters.